Gabriela Sabatini: Personal life

 In the late 1980s, Sabatini launched a line of fragrances after partnering with the German perfume company Mülhens.
 Her signature scent debuted in 1989.
 Since retiring, she has continued to promote her lines of perfumes.

 In 1992, Sabatini became the first ever tennis player to have a rose named after her, an orange-red bloom.

 Great American Doll Company created a doll in Sabatini's likeness in 1994, dressed in tennis attire.
 That same year, Sabatini published a motivational book entitled My Story.

 In 2003, she obtained Italian citizenship "jus sanguinis" through her paternal great-grandfather – David Sabatini – who was born in Potenza Picena in Central Italy, and immigrated to Argentina at the end of the 19th century with his wife Rosa Vivani.

 A statue of Sabatini was unveiled in central Buenos Aires by Mauricio Macri in 2014.
 Within weeks of its unveiling, however, the bronze-coloured racket was stolen from the statue's grip.
 The statue is placed alongside memorials to other Argentinian sports stars including Lionel Messi, Diego Maradona, Guillermo Vilas and Roberto de Vicenzo.

 Sabatini was awarded the International Club's prestigious Jean Borotra Sportsmanship Award in 2017 in recognition of both the sportsmanship she demonstrated throughout her career, and for her charitable projects post-retirement.
 She received the award from Rod Laver at the 2018 Wimbledon Championships.

 In 2019, the ITF presented Sabatini with its highest accolade, the Philippe Chatrier Award, for her achievements both during her tennis career and post-retirement charity work, specifically her work involving UNICEF, UNESCO, the Special Olympics, and as an 'Athlete Role Model' at the 2018 Youth Olympic Games.

-Through her brother Osvaldo, Sabatini's sister-in-law is Venezuelan actress Catherine Fulop and her niece is Argentinian singer and actress Oriana Sabatini.
 Sabatini resides in Buenos Aires, Boca Raton (Florida) and Pfäffikon in Switzerland.